alexvmt/estimate_commute_emissions/README.md

 Another more secure option would be to engage an independent external party to create a survey, collect the data and only report back aggregated data.
 This is time-consuming and costs money of course.

-A simpler and faster way is to estimate commute emissions based on a couple of organization-specific inputs and some general commute data (for Germany).
+A simpler and faster way is to estimate employee commuting emissions based on a couple of organization-specific inputs and some general commuting data (for Germany in the present case).
-All an organization needs to gather are 4 pieces of information to get a rough estimate of their employees' commute emissions:
+All an organization needs to gather are 4 pieces of information to get a rough estimate of their employee commuting emissions for a given period:
-1. public transport share (i. e. share of employees commuting mostly using public transport)
+1. public transport share (i. e. share of employees commuting mostly on public transport)
 2. car share (i. e. share of employees commuting mostly by car)
 3. average weekly office days (i. e. the average number of days per week people come to the office)
 4. number of employees